shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 I will now outline the contents of this repository, before discussing how the model was trained and whether it can made useful predictions for this type of problem.

 ## Contents of this Repository
-This repository contains  contains the following two files:
+The contents of this repository are detailed below.

+Scripts:
+* `driver_script.py`
-* driver_script.py
+* `solution.py`

+Folders:
-* solution.py
+* `Images`

-driver_script.py imports the ISIC data, creates, compiles and trains the U-Net model, and analyses the performance of this model.
+`driver_script.py` imports the ISIC data, creates, compiles and trains the U-Net model, and analyses the performance of this model.

-solution.py contains the actual U-Net model used by driver_script.py.
+`solution.py` contains the actual U-Net model used by driver_script.py.

-Both of these files are discusssed in detail below.

-The repository also contains the folder:
-* Images

-This folder contains a number of images relating to the training, predicting and analysing of the model.
+This `Images` folder contains a number of images relating to the training, predicting and analysing of the model.
 Many of these images are included in this README.md file.
 Feel free to view the images in this folder to explore more examples of the training data, predictions made and training history.

 ## solution.py
 This file is used to create the U-Net model.
 It is implemented entirely in TensorFlow.
 This file does not need to be run.
 Instead, it is imported into driver_script.py

-Functions
-* `model`

 Dependencies
 * `tensorflow`
 * `tensorflow.keras.layers`

+Functions
+* `model`

 Below I have detailed each of the functions in this script, describing their purpose.

-`model`

-Creates the U-Net model using the structure specified.
+`model` creates the U-Net model using the structure specified.

 ## driver_script.py
 This is the driver script.
 This file imports the data, manipulates the data into various datasets for training, validating and testing, imports the model from solution.py and compiles this model, trains the model using the datasets, makes and plots predictions using the model.

+Dependencies:
+* `tensorflow`
+* `matplotlib.pyplot`
+* `math`
+* `glob`
+* `IPython.display.clear_output`
+* `tensorflow.keras.backend`

+Classes (and their methods):
+* `DisplayCallback`
+  * `on_epoch_end`

 Functions:
 * `import_ISIC_data`